Fab Lab Surge and ABC News

 Inside a weapons conex that got some AC130 love – it looked like Swiss cheese it was so shot up

-This is a shot from the Taliban perspective looking north towards the allied positions.
+This is a shot from the Taliban perspective, looking north towards the allied positions.

-You can still find medicine bottles, primitive field dressings, torn and bloody clothing, and a ton of rusty un-serviceable small arms ammo down in the these basements.
+You can still find medicine bottles, primitive field dressings, torn and bloody clothing, and a ton of rusty un-serviceable small arms ammo down in these basements.

-What is left of the stairs leading down to the basement rooms.
+\What is left of the stairs leading down to the basement rooms.

 Johnny Walker Lindh moments after being recaptured

 I arrived in Afghanistan four years after this battle and can only imagine what it was like for the American and British operators who drove into the breach back in 2001.
 They were free to operate as they saw fit based on what they developed on the ground.
 The Afghan people were 100% behind our efforts to rid them of the Taliban scourge.
-They must have been greeted like liberators everywhere they went and when the Taliban tried to stand and fight they were able to defeat them in detail with precision direct and indirect fire.
+They must have been greeted like liberators everywhere they went, and when the Taliban tried to stand and fight, they were able to defeat them in detail with precision, direct, and indirect fire.
 What could be better than that?

 Travelling North: Salang Pass to Mazar-i-Sharif

-The trip north starts by crossing the Shamali Plain (Shamali means “windy” in Dari) which saw much fighting during the Soviet invasion in the 80’s.
+The trip north starts by crossing the Shamali Plain (Shamali means “windy” in Dari), which saw much fighting during the Soviet invasion in the 80s.
 As a point of interest, the main road from Kabul to Bagram airbase used by our armed forces today was built by the Soviets so they could stay out of the Shamali plain as much as possible.
 The Soviets fought hard and often all along the main road to the north.
-After the Northern Alliance and our SF teams drove out the Taliban in 2001 there has been no fighting or attacks on the international or Afghan military on the plain or anywhere else along the route to Mazar-i-Shariff.
+After the Northern Alliance and our SF teams drove out the Taliban in 2001, there has been no fighting or attacks on the international or Afghan military on the plain or anywhere else along the route to Mazar-i-Shariff.

 Shamali plain just north of Kabul